Freelunch-AI/docs/brunos_notes.md

 4. __Python-based__ (made for coding with python and doesnt break any of python's functionality you are used to)

-5. __Compatible with your existing infrastructure__ (you can require Freelunch to use/not use specific tools for the build)
+5. __Compatible with your existing infrastructure__ (you can require Pizza to use/not use specific tools for the build)

 6. __Operations-heavy:__ multiple ops capabilities such as: project management, collaboration, codebase management, IT operations, ML operations (e.g., retraining, killing buggy ML workload, fixing data problem, etc), internal assets search.

-7. __Control-level-dependent:__ you can create MLOps platforms that contraint a lot applied ML Engineers (e.g., only allow them to do a handfull of activities (e.g., ci/cd artifacts and ML minitoring) or you can create MLOps platforms that give full control to applied ML Engineers (e.g., edit project management, IT infrastructure, ML infrastrcture, Data Pipelines and even the MLOps platform codebase)).
+7. __Control-level-dependent:__ you can create ML platforms that contraint a lot applied ML Engineers (e.g., only allow them to do a handfull of activities (e.g., ci/cd artifacts and ML minitoring) or you can create ML platforms that give full control to applied ML Engineers (e.g., edit project management, IT infrastructure, ML infrastrcture, Data Pipelines and even the ML platform codebase)).
 You can also do anything in the middle of this spectrum.

 8. __CI/CD-based:__ (multiple embedded generalized ci/cd (that ci/cd code/config/data/artifacts) loops orchestrated by a workflow orchestrator.
 Each loop can have ci/cd stuff such as: static analysis (code quality, compliance and security), testing (unit and integration testing), building, storing images, staging, deploying, documentation generation.